Itiode/school-taste-api/README.md

 # TODO

+- Add faculty endpoint
+- Add departments endpoint
-- Posts should be fetched using schoolId
+- Posts should be fetched using schoolId as a query or search query.
+- search query is then used in the search text, while school ID is used, as for a normal query
+- Use relational style as much as possible. e.g. include name of user when fetching comment, sub-comments and sub-post comments, not when they're being created.
 - A notification should only be created if the resource isn't more than a day old.
 Notifications such as likes, comments, etc.
 - Change to using the thumbnail image for a post (on-create and on-react) and